kouke0638/kouke0638/README.md

 # About me and myself

+### 👋 Hello!
-## I am from Taipei, and I am a freelance developer
+I’m a freelance software developer based in Taipei.

-I like innovative design and cloud smart IoT integration.
-In addition, I am also an editor working in the image and audio processing industry.
+### 💡 What I Do
+I build web and IoT applications that blend creative design with cloud services.
+From brainstorming and prototyping to deployment, I handle both front-end and back-end work—making sure everything runs smoothly, stays secure, and feels great for users.

+### ✍️ Also…
+I serve as an editor in the image & audio processing field: reviewing content quality, streamlining editorial workflows, and teaming up with developers to integrate the latest algorithms and tools.

 ## Learning